 Rob Peters, born in Drachten, studied at the Academies of both Arnhem (1958-1959) and Rotterdam (1959-1960).
-Although his comics production is limited, his work does stand out for its original and personal style and its bizarre humor.
-Some of his work was published under the name Youssouph Ben Houpla-Larry Nightinggale.
+Although his comics production is limited, his work does stand out for its original and personal style and its absurd humor.
 He started out in 1966-1967 with several bizarre short stories starring 'Meneer Plum', that were published in Robbedoes, as well as its French equivalent Spirou.
 He got help for some of his early comics from friends like Peter Snoey, Peter Bulthuis and Phocas Kingma.

 Amber en Akka (Robbedoes #1649, 1969)